Housing Task Force

 We have developed this page to post documents and resources to assist your housing work and make sure you are up-to-date with the happenings of NASMHPD's Housing Task Force.

-The remaining 2013 Housing Task Force calls will happen on:
+The 2015 Housing Task Force calls will happen on:

 Housing Task Force Resources & Past Agendas

 Housing is a priority through NAMSHPD's advocacy, technical assistance, and collaborative relationships.
 The following are a few examples of NASMHPD's housing work

 - NASMHPD has teamed up with the Corporation for Supportive Housing (CSH) to co-host two (2) regional Supportive Housing Leadership Forums: 1) a 12-state forum for the Northeast in Providence, RI and 2) a 8-state forum for the Midwest in Chicago, IL.